 The main idea behind the creation of these close-ended questions is to make sure that the people can create some quantitative data to make sure that they can establish some statistical significance for it.

-Also, there is no doubt that with the help of close-ended question, the responders will be able to answer in a much quicker manner and will not disengage as well.
+Also, there is no doubt that with the help of close-ended questions, the responders will be able to answer in a much quicker manner and will not disengage as well.

 In this post, we will be diving deep into the world of close-ended questions and understand their significance for businesses.
 So, let us unravel the mystery here and now-